LiorKogan/V1/README.md

 Without the order constraint, any reported pair of dragons would be reported twice: (D1, D2), (D2, D1).

-Property graph data models usually require that each entity and each relationship would be *uniquely identifiable*.
+Property graph data models usually require that each entity and relationship be *uniquely identifiable*.
 To support order constraints, V1 further requires that graph-entities would also be _ordered_.

 Order constraints are depicted in red ('<X' or '≤X'), where X is another entity-tag.
 Several nonidenticality or order constraints may be defined for the same pattern-entity, e.g., '<A,<B', '≠A,<C' (see Q83).